 and $I_2(\rho_{AB})=S_2(\rho_{A}) + S_2(\rho_{B}) - S_2(\rho_{AB})$ is the Rényi-2 mutual information.
 If one is to sample according to $\Pi_{P_{AB}} \propto \Tr(\rho_{AB} P_{AB})^4$, we can estimate $W(\rho_{AB})$ by

 where $P_{AB}$ is decomposed as $P_{AB}=P_A \otimes P_B$.
 Similarly, we have

 Therefore, as a byproduct, our scheme can be applied to compute the Rényi mutual information for disjoint subsystems.

-\paragraph*{\ding{233} Subleading term.--} The previous scheme can be straightforwardly modified to extract the subleading term in the expansion $M_n(N)=a_N N+b_N$.
+\paragraph*{\ding{233} Subleading term.--} The previous scheme can be straightforwardly modified to extract the subleading term in the expansion $M_n(N)=D_N N+c_N$ \cite{haug2023quantifying}.
 Here we consider 1D systems for simplicity.
-Specifically, the subleading term $b_N$ is approximated by the quantity $c_N=2M_n(N/2)-M_n(N)$ (see Fig. \ref{fig:schematic} (c)), which expands as
+Specifically, the subleading term is approximated by the quantity $c_N=2M_n(N/2)-M_n(N)$ (see Fig. \ref{fig:schematic} (c)), which expands as

-for $n \neq 1$, with $\rho_{N,N/2}$ is the density matrix for a 1D system of size $N$ and $N/2$, respectively.
+for $n \neq 1$, where $\rho_{N,N/2}$ is the density matrix for a 1D system of size $N$ and $N/2$, respectively.
 For simplicity, we have assumed translational invariance in Eq.~\eqref{eq:subleading}, but the procedure can be straightforwardly generalized to any system.
-Here, denoting $P_N=P_1 P_2 ...
-P_N$, we choose $P_{N/2}^{(1)}=P^{(1)}_1 P^{(1)}_2 ...
-P^{(1)}_{N/2}$ and $P_{N/2}^{(2)}=P^{(2)}_1 P^{(2)}_2 ...
-P^{(2)}_{N/2}$ -- two independent Pauli strings for system-size $N/2$.
+Here, denoting $P=P_1 P_2 ...
+P_N$, where $P_i$ is a Pauli operator acting on site $i$ in the $N-$site system, we choose $P^{(1)}=P_1 P_2 ...
+P_{N/2}$ and $P^{(2)}=P_{N/2+1} P_{N/2+2} ...
+P_{N}$.
 Note that, differently from Eq. \eqref{eq:estimator_w}, here we consider two pure states of different sizes $N$ and $N/2$.
 For the subleading term in 1D systems, the term inside the log in Eq.~\eqref{eq:subleading} does not decay exponentially, and thus the estimation can be done more efficiently than the estimation of the leading term in Eq.~\eqref{eq:estimator_n}.